alexander-hergert/space-tourism-website/README.md

 - Render all pages by using the fetched data and make the first item always be selected when nothing else is chosen.
 - Refactor Navbar and create NavLink component.
 - Add mobile design styles to Navbar.
+- Add tablet and desktop styles and active states to Navbar.
 - Add mobile design styles to Homepage.

 ### Built with